syahrulhamdani/100_Days_Of_ML_Code/log.md

 - Some dependencies aren't installed yet, so need to make sure that everything is prepared
 - thoughts: what is tf.ConfigProto for?

+## Day 3 - 1 September, 2018

+__Process:__

+- Build neural network model using TensorFlow
+- Read chapter 1 of Python Deep Learning Book on Pakct

+__Achievement:__

+- Code neural network model using TensorFlow of Belgian Traffic Signs problem
+- More thorough understanding about machine learning concept as Deep Learning foundation

+__Lesson to Learn:__

+- Need to keep focus while doing the challenge
+- Not so understand some Deep Learning and TensorFlow terms